joeycoxonIT/osticket-prereqs/README.md

 <h3>5) Install PHP Manager</h3>
 <p>

-After we’ve installed IIS, now it’s time to install PHP Manager.
-Go to the “osTicket Installation Files” folder located on your desktop.
+- Go to the “osTicket Installation Files” folder on your desktop.
 Then click “PHPManagerforIIS_V1.5.0”.
-Make sure to agree to terms and conditions.
-Do the same for “rewrite_amd64”.
+- Agree to the terms and conditions.
+- Follow the same steps for “rewrite_amd64”.
 </p>
 <p>
 <img src="https://i.imgur.com/l08fcBY.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>